Overcoming adversity consists of trials and tribulations. However, do you see adversity as something that can help you or hinder you?

 Being successful in life is not about getting to the point where there are no challenges—because that is impossible—but rather, becoming comfortable as you navigate the numerous and inevitable changes that come with building something new.

 It’s not about avoiding the storms, but learning how to weather them and come out on the other side a little tougher than before.
-Andrew Jackson also felt that adversity helped him on his journey when he said, “I was born for the storm, and a calm does not suit me.”
+Andrew Jackson also felt that adversity helped him on his journey when he said one of my favorite quotes on overcoming obstacles, “I was born for the storm, and a calm does not suit me.”

 So, the next time you are admiring someone who is successful, remember all that you cannot see: the years (or decades) of extreme challenges that somebody goes through in order to develop something truly great.